1984 Nansen Refugee Award: The Rescue

 During the storm on the evening of 21 September 1983, 85 boat people who had fled the Vietnam War sent out an SOS signal.
 The crew of the USS Rose City went to their aid and rescued all on board.
 As some refugees fell overboard, Kass and Turay dove into the sea to rescue them.
 The rescue took three and a half hours.
 One 16-year-old girl was lost at sea, presumed dead.

 The rescued refugees were taken initially to Singapore and later resettled in the United States of America.

-They were awarded the prize for their roles in the rescue of 85 Indo-Chinese boat people drifting on the South China Sea during were a storm in September 1983.
+They were awarded the prize for their roles in the rescue of 85 Indo-Chinese boat people drifting on the South China Sea during a storm in September 1983.
 Hiller, the ship's captain, ordered the rescue organization.
 Kass and Turay dived into the sea to help some of the refugees who were in danger of drowning.

 One of the people saved, along with his eight-year-old son, was Chua Quach.
 Quach had just been released after seven and a half years in a re-education camp, where he had been imprisoned for having been a lieutenant in the South Vietnamese Army.